NordicHPC/dusage/README.md

 ## Separation into a front-end and a back-end

 This effort is on-going.
 The back-end is taking shape (see below), but the front-end still needs quite a bit of work.
+Essentially, the front-end is missing and the back-end is not yet used.

 ## Front-end